|Prof. Dr. Helmut Seidl

 - the translation of a concurrent dialect of C.

-All information about tutorials and org.details about the class will be available on Moodle.
+All information about tutorials is available on Moodle.

 - Seidl, Wilhelm: Compiler Design: Virtual Machines.
 Springer